Close Menu

 Dining And Nightlife Near Bourbon Trail Hotels

-Bardstown and Louisville bourbon bars offer extensive Kentucky whiskey collections with expert bartenders.
-Old Talbott Tavern in Bardstown provides historic charm, while Louisville’s Whiskey Row features multiple spots like Proof on Main and Down One Bourbon Bar for serious bourbon enthusiasts.
+Bardstown and Louisville Bourbon Bars: Bardstown and Louisville bourbon bars offer extensive Kentucky whiskey collections with expert bartenders.
+Old Talbott Tavern in Bardstown provides historic charm, while Louisville’s Whiskey Row features spots like Proof on Main and Down One Bourbon Bar.

-Speakeasies and bourbon lounges provide relaxing evening spots after distillery visits.
-The Trail Hotel’s speakeasy offers intimate craft cocktails, while Louisville’s Hell or High Water creates innovative bourbon drinks in a stylish setting perfect for unwinding.
+Speakeasies and Bourbon Lounges: These provide relaxing evening spots after distillery visits.
+The Trail Hotel’s speakeasy offers intimate craft cocktails, while Louisville’s Hell or High Water creates innovative bourbon drinks in a stylish setting.

 Tips For Booking Bourbon Trail Hotels